 The City of Greenville has five districts listed on the National Register of Historic Places, one Local Historic District, and 21 Local Landmarks.
 There are additionally many non-designated properties across the City that could be eligible for historic designation.

 Information about our designated areas is listed below.
-If you are interested in researching the history of your property or applying for historic designation for your property, please contact the Preservation Planner at 329-4486.
+If you are interested applying for historic designation for your property, please contact Domini VJ Cunningham, CZO, Planner II at 329-4512 or email@example.com.
 Applications for Local Landmark nomination are available here.

 College View Historic District

 Along with being a National Register Historic District, the College View Historic District is also a Local Historic District.
 Adjacent to the campus of East Carolina University, the College View Historic District consists of one of Greenville's largest and most intact early twentieth century residential areas, with numerous fine examples of Craftsman, Spanish Colonial Revival, Spanish Eclectic, Colonial Revival, Italian Renaissance Revival, and Tudor Revival style houses.

 The approximate boundaries of the District are East First Street to the north; Lewis Street to the east; East Fifth Street to the south; and Reade Street to the west (see: Map of College View Historic District).
 The designation of a local historic district provides for long-term preservation and utilization of historic resources.

 Local Historic District designation encourages the purchase and rehabilitation of properties because the investment is protected from trends that might otherwise harm the character and vitality of a neighborhood.
 To preserve the historic character and flavor of the district, some rehabilitation work may require a Certificate of Appropriateness.